generoi/drupal-project/README.md

     # You need to manually setup the remote environment hosts in:
     # - `config/environments.yml`
     ```
+5. Add a unique hash salt in the `.env.example`.
-5. Setup the ENV variables (pre-configured for the VM) `cp .env.example .env`
+6. Prepare your own ENV variables (pre-configured for the VM) `cp .env.example .env`
-6. Configure the correct build tasks, application name, and repo path in `package.json`.
+7. Configure the correct build tasks, application name, and repo path in `package.json`.
-7. Setup the new remote git repository
+8. Setup the new remote git repository

     ```sh
     # Remove the existing master branch